plone/documentation/manage/installing/installation_windows10_wsl.rst

     plonecli serve

-Now in Windows in your browser of choice go to `http://locahost:8080/ <http://locahost:8080/>`_ and go on creating a Site and use Plone.
+Now in Windows in your browser visit `http://locahost:8080/ <http://locahost:8080/>`_ and go on creating a Site using Plone.

 To apply future changes to your configuration (buildout), run